ghodss/kubernetes.github.io/docs/user-guide/ingress.md

   name: no-rules-map
 spec:
   tls:
-    secretName: testsecret
+    - secretName: testsecret
   backend:
     serviceName: s1
     servicePort: 80
 ```

+Note that there is a gap between TLS features supported by various Ingress controllers.
+Please refer to documentation on [nginx](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx#https), [GCE](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/gce#tls), or any other platform specific Ingress controller to understand how TLS works in your environment.

 ### Loadbalancing

 An Ingress controller is bootstrapped with some loadbalancing policy settings that it applies to all Ingress, such as the loadbalancing algorithm, backend weight scheme etc. More advanced loadbalancing concepts (eg: persistent sessions, dynamic weights) are not yet exposed through the Ingress.
 You can still get these features through the [service loadbalancer](https://github.com/kubernetes/contrib/tree/master/service-loadbalancer).
 With time, we plan to distill loadbalancing patterns that are applicable cross platform into the Ingress resource.

 It's also worth noting that even though health checks are not exposed directly through the Ingress, there exist parallel concepts in Kubernetes such as [readiness probes](https://github.com/kubernetes/kubernetes/blob/release-1.0/docs/user-guide/production-pods.md#liveness-and-readiness-probes-aka-health-checks) which allow you to achieve the same end result.
+Please review the controller specific docs to see how they handle health checks ([nginx](https://github.com/kubernetes/contrib/blob/master/ingress/controllers/nginx/README.md), [GCE](https://github.com/kubernetes/contrib/blob/master/ingress/controllers/gce/README.md#health-checks)).

 ## Updating an Ingress